 - Limitation of Liability.
 The company agrees to indemnify and hold harmless the show management, CANASA, exhibition hall facility (the “facility”), and city in which this exhibition is being held, and their officers, directors, agents, employees, successors, and assigns, against all claims, losses, suits, damages, judgments, expenses and costs and charges of every kind resulting from its occupancy of the exhibit booth space herein contracted for, by reason of personal injuries, death, property damage, loss, or any other cause sustained by the company, its officers, directors, agents, employees, and subletting tenants, and all third parties.
 The show management shall not be responsible for loss or damage to displays, lights, goods, equipment or machinery belonging to Exhibitors, whether resulting from criminal or terrorist acts, strikes, fire, floods, storms, acts of God, air conditioning or heating failure, theft, pilferage, mischief, mysterious disappearance, bomb threats or any other causes.
 All items brought to the exhibition are displayed at Exhibitor’s own risk, and should be safeguarded by the company at all times.
 The company also agrees that the provisions of this paragraph shall apply if loss, damage or injury, irrespective of cause or origin, results directly or indirectly to person or property from performance or non-performance of obligations imposed by this trade show contract or from negligence, active or otherwise, strict liability, violation of any applicable laws or any other alleged fault on the part of show management.
 In no event shall show management be responsible for any claim for punitive, exemplary or aggravated damages, damages for loss of profits or revenue, indirect, consequential or special damages of any kind or any damages whatsoever relating to the loss of, or loss of use of, displays, lights, goods, equipment or machinery belonging to Exhibitors.
 The company further agrees that show management shall not be responsible in the event of any errors or omissions in the listings in the Exhibitors’ official directory and in any promotional material.
 The company agrees to indemnify show management against, and hold it harmless for, any claims and for all damages, costs, and expenses, including without limitation, reasonable lawyer’s fees (on a substantial indemnity/solicitor-client basis) and amounts paid in settlement incurred in connection with such claims arising out of the acts (whether intentional or accidental) or negligence of the Exhibitor, its officers, directors, employees, agents, assigns, successors, contractors, subcontractors, and those for whom at the law the Exhibitor is responsible.

 - General Rules.
 The Exhibitor agrees to abide by all rules and regulations adopted by show management in the best interests of the show and agrees that show management shall have the final decision in adopting any rule or regulation deemed necessary prior to, during and after the show.
-Show management reserves the right at any time to alter or remove exhibits or any part thereof, including printed materials, product, signs, lights or sound, and to expel Exhibitors or their personnel if, in the opinion of show management, their conduct or presentation is objectionable to show management, other show participants or to the public.
+Show management reserves the right to alter the floor plan, at its sole discretion.
+This includes relocating exhibitors to fit with any floor plan revisions.
+Show management also reserves the right to expel Exhibitors or their personnel if, in the opinion of show management, their conduct or presentation is objectionable to show management, other show participants or to the public.

 - Subletting of Space.
 Space contracted by the Exhibitor shall not be sublet nor shared with non-Exhibitors without the prior written permission of show management.